sboesebeck/morphium/MorphiumDoku.md

 #### using the full qualified classname

 you can tell *Morphium* to use the full qualified classname as basis for the collection name, not the simple class name.
-This would result in createing a collection `de_caluga_morphium_my_entity` for a class called `de.caluga.morphium.MyEntity`.
+This would batch in createing a collection `de_caluga_morphium_my_entity` for a class called `de.caluga.morphium.MyEntity`.
 Just set the flag `useFQN` in the entity annotation to `true`.

 `@Entity(useFQN=true)
 public class MyEntity {`